slackapi/bolt-python/docs/_basic/authenticating_oauth.md

 title: Authenticating with OAuth
 lang: en
 slug: authenticating-oauth
-order: 14
+order: 15
 ---

 <div class="section-content">

 Slack apps installed on multiple workspaces will need to implement OAuth, then store installation information (like access tokens) securely.
 By providing `client_id`, `client_secret`, `scopes`, `installation_store`, and `state_store` when initializing App, Bolt for Python will handle the work of setting up OAuth routes and verifying state.
-If you’re implementing a custom receiver, you can make use of our [OAuth library](https://slack.dev/python-slack-sdk/oauth/), which is what Bolt for Python uses under the hood.
+If you’re implementing a custom adapter, you can make use of our [OAuth library](https://slack.dev/python-slack-sdk/oauth/), which is what Bolt for Python uses under the hood.

 Bolt for Python will create a **Redirect URL** `slack/oauth_redirect`, which Slack uses to redirect users after they complete your app’s installation flow.
 You will need to add this **Redirect URL** in your app configuration settings under **OAuth and Permissions**.
 This path can be configured in the `OAuthSettings` argument described below.